NEW Keystone Grants

 2. Significance, including previous/supporting data

-3. Approach, including description of proposed techniques, including why IHC and/or histochemistry techniques are necessary for project success.
+3. Approach, including description of proposed techniques, why IHC and/or histochemistry techniques are necessary for project success.

 4. Environment including laboratory support and mentoring in techniques, if needed